 Deodorant is applied onto a very, very delicate area of the skin.
 "The skin in the axilla is very thin and will notice and react to a larger array of ingredients than other parts of the body," says Nava Greenfield, M.D., of Schweiger Dermatology Group in NYC.
 And so you should be hyper-aware of the ingredients you're applying.

 This, however, is equally problematic for both categories.
 Some people have major reactions to petrochemical ingredients, while others can't tolerate essential oils and baking soda.
 The most important thing is to know what your particular irritations are and avoid them.
+This is especially true if you are prone to hyperpigmentation in the area, as using ingredients you're sensitive to can case it to get worse.

 How long will it take to adjust to deodorant after switching?